AusClimateService/unseen/docs/user_guide/worked_example.rst

    1919    377.921436
    Name: pr, dtype: float64

+Analysis of the AGCD data shows that 2019 was indeed an unprecented dry year with an average annual rainfall over the wheatbelt of only 259mm.

 Model data
 ^^^^^^^^^^

-The CAFE dataset consists of multiple forecast files - one for each initialisation date:
+The CanESM5 submission to DCPP consists of multiple forecast files - one for each initialisation date and ensemble member.

 .. code-block:: python